-1 class hr., 7.5 lab hrs., 7.5 wks., (2 cr) The students will set-up and run the Excel 510 CNC Machining Center, the Hwacheon CNC Turret Lathe, and the Hardinge CNC Chucker.
-Programs written in MTT 115 will be utilized in this course.
-Each student will manufacture two lathe projects and one milling project.
-The students will down load programs from the computer to the cnc machines and be responsible for setting tooling and recording offsets.
+I class hr., 7.5 shop hrs., 7.5 wks., (2 cr) This is the second of three CNC courses which covers setup and operation of state of the art CNC machining centers and CNC lathes.
+Each student will setup and manufacture two machining centers and two lathe projects.
+CNC machine safety is emphasized in this course.
+Programs will be downloaded from the computer to the CNC machines and the students will be responsible for setting tooling and recording offsets.

-MTT 204 Geometric Dimensioning and Tolerancing
+MTT 204 Geometric Dimensioning & Tolerancing

-1 class hr., 0 lab hrs., 15 wks., (1 cr) This course is designed to introduce the students to the basic principles of geometry dimensioning & tolerancing related to the machine tool industry.
-The content of this course is based on the latest standards set by the American Standards Institute (ANSI) 14.5 M - 1994.
+1 class hr., 0 shop hrs., 15 wks., (1 cr) This course is designed to introduce the students to the basic principles of geometry dimensioning & tolerancing related to the machine tool industry.
+The content of this course is based on the current standards set by the American Standards Institute (ANSI) 14.5 M - 1994.